pnpm/pnpm.io/docs/npmrc.md

 hoist-pattern[]=*babel*
 ```

-Since v7.12.0, you may also exclude patterns from hoisting using `!`.
+You may also exclude patterns from hoisting using `!`.

 For instance: